-Angkor is an archeological site in Cambodia that stretches over some 400 km2.
+Angkor is an archaeological site in Cambodia that stretches over some 400 km2.
 It was the capital – actually, several capital cities, each with a huge temple at its center – during the Khmer Empire from the 9th to the 15th century.
 The remains, over 1000 temples and other structures, include the famous Angkor Wat (depicted on Cambodia’s national flag), and Angkor Thom.
 Other structures have been reclaimed by nature or are now just piles of rubble in the rice fields and the jungle surrounding the site.

 It’s possible to visit Angkor by bike though I wouldn’t recommend it; the site is huge and it gets really, really hot around noon – the heat shouldn’t be underestimated.
 A good option to visit is by tuk-tuk and it’s probably best to ask the hotel for a reliable tuk-tuk driver.